cbsd/reggae/README.md

 # Reggae
 *REGister Globaly Access Everywhere* is a package which helps in common DevOps tasks relying on CBSD for management of jails and virtual machines on FreeBSD.
-If you ever used Vagrant, Reggae is best described as alternative to Vagrant.
+If you have ever used Vagrant, Reggae is best described as an alternative to Vagrant.
 To use it, you have to install it and run `reggae init` which will setup your `bridge1` and `lo1` interfaces for its use.
-Once initialized you will need to redirect port to use Consul as DNS.
+Once initialized you will need to redirect a port to use Consul as DNS.
 Following is an example in PF:

 ```
 jail_if = "lo1"